Proteon/puppet-nginx/README.md

+Puppet code for deploying and configuring Nginx on Debian-like servers

-F: fork of Proteon's nginx module which has been stripped and simplified
+This is a fork of Proteon's earlier nginx module which has been stripped and simplified.